- Learn to distinguish between easily confused letter pairs by reading and listening to a story that highlights select words

 Step 1: Introduce the lesson by reviewing one of the most visually confusing letter pairs: b/d.
-Write the word "bed" on the chalkboard and point out that the word visually resembles a bed.
+Write the word "bed" on the whiteboard or chart paper and point out that the word visually resembles a bed.
 Show students that the word begins with the letter b and ends with the letter d and that the letter b comes before the letter d in the alphabet and in the word "bed."

 Step 2: Brainstorm a list of words that begin with b and a list of words that begin with d.
-Write them on the chalkboard, underlining the letters b and d in each word.
-Point out the difference in how the two letters look.
+Write them on the whiteboard or chart paper, underlining the letters b and d in each word.
+Point out the differences in how the two letters look.

-Step 3: Take students to the first page of Clifford's Big Dig. and read the first two sentences.
+Step 3: Take students to the first page of Clifford's Big Dig: A Clifford Interactive Storybook Activity and read the first two sentences.
 Model how to click the speaker icon next to the sentences to hear them read aloud.

 Step 4: Point to the letter d in "digging" in the first sentence and say the word aloud.
 Have students identify what letter it begins with.
 Now point to the letter b in the word "big" in the second sentence and say the word aloud.
 Again, have students identify the letter.
 Have a volunteer explain the difference between how a lower case b and d look.